ogata-lab/eipl-docs/en/docs/model/SARNN.md

 ## Loss Scheduler {#loss_scheduler}
 The loss scheduler is a `callback` function that gradually weights the prediction error of the attention point according to the epoch, and is an important feature for training SARNN.
 The following figure shows the weighting curve for each `curve_name` argument, where the horizontal axis is the number of epochs and the vertical axis is the weighting value.
-Loss weighting starts from 0 and returns the maximum weighting value (e.g. 0.1) at the epoch set by `decay_end` (100).
+Loss weighting starts from 0 and returns the maximum weighting value (e.g. 0.1) at the epoch set by `decay_end` (e.g. 100).
 Note that the maximum weighting value is specified by the `__call__` method.
 This class supports the five types of curves shown in the figure (linear, S-curve, inverse S-curve, deceleration, and acceleration interpolation).